-CRediT will be made optional for authors upon original submission and revision to these 18 journals.
+CRediT is optional for authors upon original submission and revision to these 18 journals.

-The submitting author will be responsible for providing CRediT information for all authors.
+The submitting author is responsible for providing CRediT information for all authors.
 CRediT information can also be updated post-acceptance through ACS’s authorship/CRediT change process, prior to web publication.

-At this time, information will not transfer if the manuscript is transferred to a pilot or non-pilot journal.
+CRediT information will transfer if the manuscript is transferred to a pilot journal.

 How many contributor roles are there?